Table of Contents

 The location is divided between the main camp (also known as “Auschwitz I”) which had a close to 17.000 prisoners.
 The second camp was the Birkenau which held close to 90.000 prisoners (in 1944) and where the majority of the murdering took place.

-The Auschwitz Birkenau concentration camps are located about a hour and a halve drive from the Polish city Krakow.
+The Auschwitz Birkenau concentration camps are located about an hour and a half drive from the Polish city Krakow.
+If you want to learn more about Krakow, check out this blog post : 3-days in Krakow!

 In the city you can also book the tours in advance in which a travel agency will provide you with a guide and transportation.
 Keep in mind they are still doing a lot of construction on the DW780 (highway), so check beforehand if the routes are clear of construction.